pablodecm/phd_thesis/src/105_chapter_5.md

 data-driven background model in this analysis are not perfectly known, hence a set of nuisance parameter have to be considered in the statistical model to account for such lack of certainty, as generally discussed in [Section @sec:nuis_pars].
-Each nuisance parameters, which can affect the signal, the background component or both, effectively leads to an increase of the uncertainty on the parameters of interest.
+Each nuisance parameter, which can affect the signal, the background component or both, effectively leads to an increase of the uncertainty on the parameters of interest.
 For analysis where upper limits